Benjamin Sheares: Personal life

-Sheares' first wife was Wong Ah Foon, whom he divorced in 1947.
-He married his second wife Yeo Seh Geok (1917–2012), a trained midwife, in 1939 and they had three children together.
-Their daughter, Constance (born 1941), is an arts administrator, curator, and writer.
-Their son, Joseph (born 1943), is a surgeon who specialises in cardiothoracic surgery.
+Sheares' first wife was Wong Ah Foon, whom he married in 1931 and divorced in 1947.
+He married his second wife Yeo Seh Geok, a trained midwife, in 1939 and they had three children together.
+Their daughter, Constance, is an arts administrator, curator, and writer.
+Their son, Joseph, is a surgeon who specialises in cardiothoracic surgery.

 In 1939, he was exonerated of all blame for a traffic accident where he hit a ten-year-old boy.
 In 1955, Sheares and his family were robbed in their bungalow, which was provided by the University of Malaya in Singapore, and had worth of jewellery and cash stolen from them.
 In November 1971, Sheares underwent medical treatment for a vascular disorder in the United States as the operation required had not yet been developed in Singapore.
 He returned in February 1972.